-Growing inside of a greenhouse can totally change the way you garden.
-You have full control over the environment, you can grow pretty much anything, and you can create your own little world where you can escape to tend to your plants and enjoy your garden.
+With the proper greenhouse plant care, you have full control over the environment and can grow pretty much anything.
+You can even create your own little world to escape to, tend to your plants, and enjoy your garden.
 There are many reasons to grow in a greenhouse and plenty of different ways to go about it.
-Regardless of how or why you garden, there are a few tips that can help you get the most from your greenhouse environment.
+Regardless why you garden, here are a few tips to help get the most from your greenhouse environment.

-If you have an outdoor garden, using a greenhouse can extend your growing season by letting you start your seedlings earlier in the season or by providing you with a protected space to bring your plants to when the season grows a bit cooler.
+If you have an outdoor garden, using a greenhouse can extend your growing season.
+First, it lets you start your seedlings earlier in the season.
+Secondly, it provides a protected space to bring your plants to when the weather is cooler.
 A greenhouse can be used as an extension of your outdoor garden to give you an edge against Mother Nature.

-You can also use a greenhouse to grow fruits and vegetables year round.
-Maybe you don’t have a suitable yard for outdoor gardening or maybe you live in an area that is simply too harsh to maintain any kind of outdoor garden.
-There’s no need for your plants to even go into the ground if you have a greenhouse where the climate can be regulated throughout the year.
+You can also use a greenhouse to grow fruits and vegetables year-round.
+Maybe you don’t have a suitable yard for gardening or live in an area too harsh to maintain a garden.
+There’s no need for your plants to ever go into the ground if you have a greenhouse.
+With a greenhouse, climate can be regulated throughout the year.

-You may just simply want a quiet, peaceful space for your and your plants.
-A greenhouse is not only the perfect environment to grow gorgeous flowers and plump vegetables, it’s also a great space for you to prune, repot, pamper, and observe your plants.
-For true gardening enthusiasts a greenhouse can be a sanctuary that’s as much for the gardener to escape into as it is a controllable environment to raise your plants in.
-There are many reasons to start a greenhouse and everyone has their own unique goals and motivations to get theirs started.
+You may just want a quiet, peaceful space for you and your plants.
+A greenhouse is the perfect environment to grow gorgeous flowers and plump vegetables.
+But it’s also a great space for you to prune, repot, pamper, and observe your plants.
+For true gardening enthusiasts, a greenhouse can be a sanctuary for the gardener to escape into.
+And of course, it’s also controllable environment to raise your plants in.
+There are many reasons to start a greenhouse, and everyone has their own goals and motivations to get theirs started.

 Starting Your Plants

 The first step in caring for your plants is to get them started.
-You may choose to skip this step and buy adult plants from a nursery or local gardening center but if you do want to start your plants from seeds you’ll need to obtain some quality seeds for the specific plants you’d like to grow.
-It’s a good idea to browse a few different seed catalogs to compare prices and plant varieties if you aren’t sure exactly which plants you’d like to grow.
-The Old Farmer’s Almanac website provides a list of companies that will provide free seed catalogs upon request.
+You may choose to buy adult plants, or you may want to start your plants from seeds.
+If the latter, you’ll need to get quality seeds for the plants you’ll grow.
+If you aren’t sure which plants you’d like to grow, browse a few seed catalogs.
+The Old Farmer’s Almanac provides a list of companies that will provide free seed catalogs upon request.

 There are a few important tips for starting seeds that should be kept in mind.
 You’re likely to have a few seeds that never sprout or possibly die off as a seedling.
 Plant a few extra seeds for every crop to allow for some of these losses.